brpandey/hangman/README.md

 * One game server being able to handle multiple concurrent different player games

-* Players being able to communicate with each other e.g. using a lookup registry to find other players and being able to play in tandem
+* Multiple players on a single game.
+Players being able to communicate with each other e.g. using a lookup registry to find other players and being able to play in tandem

 * A new type cyborg which alternates between human and robot playing